Skip to content

 If you have borrowed from the company, repay before the 9-month window closes.
 Or convert the loan to a formal dividend if there are sufficient retained profits.

-Working With an ICAEW Qualified Accountant
+Working With a Specialist Agency Accountant

 Corporation tax is not complicated in principle, but the details matter.
 Rates, reliefs, deadlines, and traps vary by agency type, profit level, and structure.
 A specialist accountant who works with agency founders will spot opportunities a general practitioner might miss.